verityj/verityj.github.io/_posts/2023-06-08-keyboard-goodness.md

 Search for _"Command + Shift + v does special paste without formatting, equivalent to cmd+opt+shift+v"_.
 Import that modification.
 Then remember to paste using the capital V for this function.

+##### Option 3

+Recently I came across a separate mac app that accomplishes just this, with some additional modifications: [Pure paste on Mac app store](https://apps.apple.com/app/id1611378436).
+Options include automatically clearing formatting while the app is running, setting a keyboard shortcut, excluding applications where it may not work well (e.g. Excel) and trimming leading and trailing whitespaces.

-## 2. The emoji menu
+## 2. The emoji & symbols menu

-> Default Mac shortcut: ⌘ - control - spacebar
+> Default Mac shortcut: ⌘ - control - spacebar.
+> Or a globe (fn) key can display the emoji menu if set in Keyboard settings in System Preferences.
+But that may conflict with changing keyboard input sources or the default forward delete which is fn - delete.

+##### Option 1

-I kept forgetting that shortcut so decided to create a new Karabiner complex modification for it.
+I kept forgetting the default triple shortcut so decided to create a new Karabiner complex modification for it.
 To share it for anyone's use I committed it to the main Karabiner list ([the json code file is here](https://github.com/pqrs-org/KE-complex_modifications/blob/main/public/json/Fn%2Bspace%3Demoji.json)).

-Do you have any other ideas or suggestions?
-Leave a comment for me on [GitHub](https://github.com/verityj/verityj.github.io/discussions/1)!
+##### Option 2

+This is a little limited, but a shortcut can be set under `System Preferences` → `Keyboard` → `Keyboard shortcuts` → `App Shortcuts` → `All applications`.
+Click + to create new, leave `Application` as `All Applications` and set menu title exactly as `Emoji & Symbols`.

+Caution: some shortcuts may be set but won't work.
+If that is the case, try something else.
+I found no way to create a shortcut with `fn` or `globe` key, for example.

 ## 3. Perhaps a bit peculiar: right option key as Delete